scrapy/itemloaders/docs/api-reference.rst

     .. attribute:: item

-        The :class:`~scrapy.item.Item` object being parsed by this Item Loader.
+        The item object being parsed by this Item Loader.
         This is mostly used as a property so when attempting to override this value, you may want to check out :attr:`default_item_class` first.

     .. attribute:: context

-        The currently active :ref:`Context <topics-loaders-context>` of this Item Loader.
+        The currently active :ref:`Context <loaders-context>` of this Item Loader.

     .. attribute:: default_item_class